tfpauly/privacy-proxy/draft-private-access-tokens.md

 they allow access.
 This information can be retrieved using the URIs defined in {{setup}}.

 For each Client-Issuer pair, a Mediator maintains a policy window start and end time for each Issuer from which a Client requests a token.
 Associated with this window, the Mediator determines a CLIENT_GROUP_ID value for the Client-Issuer pair, which changes every time the policy window elapses.

-For each Client, the Mediator maintains a counter of successful tokens issued within the policy window for each ANON_ORIGIN_ID requested by the Client, as well as a GROUP_ORIGIN_ID that it received for each ANON_ORIGIN_ID.
+For each tuple of (Client, ANON_ORIGIN_ID, policy window), the Mediator maintains the following state:

+- A counter of successful tokens issued
+- The GROUP_ORIGIN_ID that was received from the Issuer
+- Whether or not a previous request was rejected by the Issuer

+The Mediator assigns CLIENT_GROUP_ID values to Clients in a way that segments them into groups of roughly equal size.
+A larger group prevents a single Client's identity from being visible to the Issuer.
+However, a large group also allows the Mediator to more easily recognize patterns of usage across Origins that could allow it to determine which Origins are accessed by Clients.
+With a large enough number of Clients, a Mediator SHOULD use at least ten group at any given time, with each group having at least one hundred Clients.

-The Mediator assigns CLIENT_GROUP_ID values to Clients in way that segments them into groups of roughly equal size.
-For example, at any time, Clients could be spread across 10 different CLIENT_GROUP_ID values.
-The specific values for the CLIENT_GROUP_ID are integers determined by the Mediator, and is not reused across different policy windows in a short period of time.
-One simple mechanism would be to have a counter for groups, up to the maximum value of uint64, before wrapping around.
+The specific values for the CLIENT_GROUP_ID are integers determined by the Mediator, which are not reused across different policy windows.
+One simple mechanism would be to have a counter for groups, up to the maximum value of uint64.

 A specific CLIENT_GROUP_ID can be in one of three states: